deepbag/react-grid-x/package/README.md

 # 🚧 **Under Development** 🚧

 > This library is currently under development.
 We are actively working on adding new features and improving the overall functionality.
 Stay tuned for future updates!
+You can report bugs or request features by creating an issue in the [GitHub repository](https://github.com/deepbag/react-grid-x/issues).

 ---